 Here is a look at some of the UK’s largest cities and where they rank in terms of expense for everything from rent to dining out at restaurants in the form of a cost of living index:

 The index figures in the table above are based on a variety of Cost of Living criteria which create a data point from 0-100 in a rising expense scale.
-Figures correct as of Jan 2018.
+Figures last checked 2023.

 One of the largest, most frequent expenditures that applies to everyone is the cost of food shopping.
 The following rankings, based on the same cities as the table above, show the highest and lowest spenders when it comes to getting groceries.